inko-lang/inko/docs/source/getting-started/installation.md

 - A CPU with AES-NI support
 - Rust 1.62 or newer

+Inko's package manager (ipm) also required Git to be installed, and the `git` executable to be available in your PATH.

 For Unix based platforms, the following must also be available

 - Make